5 Options For When You Owe – And Can’t Pay Taxes Right Away

 4 – A special status allows people with few assets and income to defer payment

 For CNC status, the IRS will file a tax lien if you owe more than $10,000.
 To request CNC status, you’ll need to call, write, or visit the IRS in person.
 Or, you can get a tax pro to help.
-You’ll have to provide the IRS with your financial information, and documents to prove your hardship, to request CNC status.
+To request CNC status, you must provide the IRS with your financial information and documents to prove your hardship.

 5 – You can settle your tax debt if you’re in severe financial hardship